I'm a member

 Printer Friendly Version

-In the appendicular skeleton, electrical stimulation (with either implantable electrodes or non-invasive surface stimulators) has been investigated for the treatment of delayed union, nonunion, and fresh fractures.
+In the appendicular skeleton, electrical stimulation with either implantable electrodes or non-invasive surface stimulators) has been investigated to facilitate the healing of fresh fractures, stress fractures, delayed union, nonunion, congenital pseudoarthroses, and arthrodesis.

 Electrical and electromagnetic fields can be generated and applied to bones through the following methods: